mendix/docs/content/en/docs/appstore/modules/app-insights.md

 ## 1 Introduction

-After you have created a mini-survey in [Product Insights](/developerportal/collaborate/product-insights/) in the Developer Portal, use the [App Insights – Mini-Surveys](https://marketplace.mendix.com/link/component/205483) module to implement your mini-survey in Studio Pro.
+After you have created a [mini-survey](/developerportal/collaborate/product-insights/) in the Developer Portal, use the [App Insights – Mini-Surveys](https://marketplace.mendix.com/link/component/205483) module to implement your mini-survey in Studio Pro.

 ## 2 Installation